MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt-adaptive.md

 ## The Interruptions Bot sample

-The sample used in this article demonstrates how to create a bot that uses LUIS and adaptive dialogs to achieve advanced LU concepts including interruption handling.
+The sample used in this article demonstrates how to create a bot that uses LUIS and adaptive dialogs to achieve advanced LU concepts, including interruption handling.
 At any time during the conversation with the bot, the user can issue _help_ or _cancel_ commands to interrupt the current conversational flow.

 ### RootDialog